 Tomah died in 1914, but Franklin Roosevelt remembered him and the lessons he taught.

 In 1933, he appointed Indian advocate John Collier to the Office of Indian Affairs (later the Bureau of Indian Affairs).
 Collier was outraged by the forced assimilation of Native Americans and the poverty they endured.

-Under Collier, an Indian division of the Civilian Conservation Corps was set up to provide jobs for Indian men.
+Collier set up an Indian division of the Civilian Conservation Corps to provide jobs for Indian men.

 With Roosevelt’s strong support, Collier crafted the Indian New Deal.
-It was a bill known as the Indian Reorganization Act, passed by Congress in 1934.
+Congress passed the bill, known as the Indian Reorganization Act, in 1934.
 The law restored Indian self-determination and a return of communal Indian land

-In the first two decades after the Act became law, more than 2 million acres of land were returned to various tribes.
+In the first two decades after enactment of the law, the federal government returned more than 2 million acres of land to various tribes.

-The Passamaquoddy still speak their native language and own the Northeast Blueberry Corp., the third largest blueberry farm in the world.
+The Passamaquoddy still speak their native language.
+They also own the Northeastern Blueberry Corp., the third largest blueberry farm in the world.

-In 1993, Tomah’s work was exhibited at the Heffenreffer Museum of Anthropology at Brown University in Rhode Island.
+The Heffenreffer Museum of Anthropology exhibited Tomah’s work in 1993 at Brown University in Rhode Island.

 In 2011, the former Passamaquoddy chief was celebrated during Ceremonial Days at the Passamaquoddy reservation at Indian Township.

-Remember Me, an award-winning children’s book about the relationship between young Roosevelt and Tomah Joseph, was published in 2015.
+Remember Me is a children’s book about the relationship between young Roosevelt and Tomah Joseph.